Frequently Asked Questions

 Credit cards are widely accepted, with Visa, MasterCard and American Express being the most popular.

 The unit of currency in Mexico is the peso.
 Although most businesses will accept foreign currency, especially U.S. dollars, using pesos is often best.
+It is at the discretion of each company or service provider to accept USD cash or not.
+For this reason, we recommend taking the necessary provisions and discuss the method of payment with the local establishment or service provider beforehand.
+Most taxis will only accept cash.

 If you are driving your car to Mexico, a permit is required to bring your car into Mexico.
 The permit is available at the border for a small fee.
 Ensure you have your registration with you.
 Canadian or American auto insurance is not valid in Mexico.
 It is highly recommended that you purchase Mexican auto insurance, also available at the border.